Looking Into Education’s Crystal Ball

 Some kids get pretty good on their own.
 In my experience, about 10% of students speak pretty well.
 But if only 10% of your students pass your test, I am going to blame you.
 You didn’t teach that subject matter well.
 I have to suggest that teachers have failed these students by not teaching speaking well.
 Actually, they didn’t teach it at all.
 Just as the RWT teacher didn’t.
 This will no doubt be a very unpopular blog: criticizing well-meaning kids and blaming teachers?
 We have a great excuse: we have been focused on big tests and have been forced to ignore the most important language art.
 But with the communication tools available today, that omission is becoming more serious.

 One more video.
 These fourth graders were given specific instruction about how to speak well in the weeks leading up to the book reports.
 Watch them here.
 You notice the difference right away, don’t you?
 You, too, can give students help.
-If you use digital communication tools in your class, this enhanced e-book explains how create effective podcasts and videos.
-It’s full of tutorials, audio and video examples of students, lessons, and rubrics.

 I believe in these kids.
 I know that each one of them is capable of impressing us given proper instruction.
 I know that we have accepted too little for too long.
 Don’t hit record until you teach them to be well spoken.